jonyamagiri/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### Background:

-This project reviews everything about Python in readines for the AirBnB project whihc is a big part of the Higher level curriculum:
+This project reviews everything learnt so far about Python:
 * Import
 * Exceptions
 * Class